 The choice of how to whiten teeth depends on several factors, including the condition of your gums and teeth.
 If they are healthy and strong, without tooth decay, there should be no problem with using at-home whitening kits or other safe, proven methods to remove surface stains.
 When it comes to the price of teeth whitening, at-home methods are significantly cheaper, so this may be a very good choice if you want to save money.

 Choosing a Whitening Toothpaste for You

-The best whitening toothpastes help whiten your smile while providing additional benefits to help improve your oral health.
+The best whitening toothpastes help whiten your smile while providing additional benefits to improve your oral health.
 So, what additional attributes can you look for when selecting the best whitening toothpaste for you?
-Some whitening toothpastes help to prevent the following oral health issues.
+Some toothpastes help with the following oral health issues.

 If you are willing to go the extra mile to ensure the best teeth whitening toothpaste works best for you, consider how the revolutionary Crest 3D White Brilliance 2 Step Toothpaste can brilliantly whiten your smile.
-It is a unique two-step system, in which separated key ingredients work in tandem to help offer outstanding stain removal, an evenness of whitening, and better and longer lasting stain prevention.
+It is a unique two-step system, in which separated key ingredients work in tandem to help offer outstanding stain removal.

 - Step 1 - Deep Cleaning Toothpaste